It’s been almost a year since my last entry but I’m still living in Portland, Oregon and am still

 visible 20 miles out to sea.

-Above left: The small community of Oceanside from Cape Meares.
+Left: The small community of Oceanside from Cape Meares.

 DAY 3: The Columbia River Gorge

-That's Crown Point and the Vista House in the foreground and Beacon Rock in the distance, with the Columbia River in between.
+That's Crown Point and the Vista House in the foreground and Beacon Rock in the distance, with the Columbia

 but these two happy tourists are trying.